skolson/KmpIO/ReadMe.md

 ## RawFile

-Similar to file but for random access by byte position, and no help for encoding.
-Typical usage is for reading/writing ByteBuffers (blocks) of data at a specified position and doing manual encoding/decoding.
+For random access reading/writing by byte position, with no help for encoding.
+Typical usage is for reading/writing ByteBuffers (blocks) of data either sequentially or at a specified position.
+RawFile supports granular control over read/write using Buffers.
+It also has convenience wrappers using basic buffered source/sink design.
+Read/Source content is supplied by one or more buffers of any size.
+Write/Sink content is written using one or more buffers of any size.
+A Stream-based implementation was purposely not done to keep designs simpler.

 ## TextFile

-Help for reading/decoding and/or writing/encoding files using a specified Charset and standard line separators.
+Similar to RawFile, with support for reading/decoding and/or writing/encoding text-only files using a specified Charset and standard line separators.
 Platform-specific implementations using expect/actual setup are used to provide basic text processing with kotlin-friendly syntax.

 ## ZipFile